History of Papua New Guinea: Independence

+Political instability

 The 1977 national elections confirmed Michael Somare as Prime Minister at the head of a coalition led by the Pangu Party.
 However, his government lost a vote of confidence in 1980 and was replaced by a new cabinet headed by Sir Julius Chan as prime minister.
 The 1982 elections increased Pangu's plurality, and parliament again chose Somare as prime minister.
 In November 1985, the Somare government lost another vote of no confidence, and the parliamentary majority elected Paias Wingti, at the head of a five-party coalition, as prime minister.
 A coalition, headed by Wingti, was victorious in very close elections in July 1987.
 In July 1988, a no-confidence vote toppled Wingti and brought to power Rabbie Namaliu, who a few weeks earlier had replaced Somare as leader of the Pangu Party.

+A Leadership Code came into force on 3 March 1978, creating some disagreements.

 Such reversals of fortune and a revolving-door succession of prime ministers continue to characterize Papua New Guinea's national politics.
 A plethora of political parties, coalition governments, shifting party loyalties and motions of no confidence in the leadership all lend an air of instability to political proceedings.
 Under legislation intended to enhance stability, new governments remain immune from no-confidence votes for the first 18 months of their incumbency.

+In 1987, proposals were made to increase the election deposit required of political candidates tenfold, from K100 to K1000, in an attempt to reduce the growing number of candidates.
+Initially blocked by the judiciary, it past legislatively before the 1992 election, although the number of candidates continued to increase.

+Changes of government were frequent.
+In 1991, the period in which a government could not face a no confidence vote was increased from 6 months to 18 months.
+In 1993, Manus Province switched from first past the post to preferential voting.